carpentries/instructor-training/episodes/15-carpentries.md

 ## Community Roles

 Select one role from the list below that interests you.
-Using the the descriptions on [The Carpentries community website][community-page], write
+Using the the descriptions on [The Carpentries community website][community-page] at [https://carpentries.org/community/](https://carpentries.org/community/).

+Write:

-1) a short definition of the role and 2) a question that you have (or that you imagine someone else might have) about the role.
+- a short definition of the role and
+- a question that you have (or that you imagine someone else might have) about the role.

 Are there roles you would like to see that are not listed?
 Note that, too!

+**Roles**

 1. Governance
 2. Instructor Trainers